How to Organize Medical Records for an Aging Parent

 Proprietary Health Score

 Our AI-generated health score gives families and agencies a quick, science-backed snapshot of your loved one's health status.
-It's designed to help detect changes early and reduce avoidable emergencies—because catching problems before they become crises is what good care is all about.
+It's designed to help detect changes early and reduce avoidable emergencies.
+Catching problems before they become crises is what good care is all about.

 AI Assistant "Kai"

 Our AI engine provides personalized insights, detects trends, and flags early risks automatically.
-It's like having a health assistant working 24/7 to spot patterns you might miss, while still keeping human caregivers focused on what matters most—providing care, not drowning in documentation.
+It's like having a health assistant working 24/7 to spot patterns you might miss, while still keeping human caregivers focused on what matters most: providing care instead of searching through documentation.

 Why This Matters for Your Family:

-When you're coordinating care between multiple family members and professional caregivers, having everyone work from the same, up-to-date information isn't just convenient—it's essential for safety and quality of care.
+When you're coordinating care between multiple family members and professional caregivers, having everyone work from the same, up-to-date information helps everyone make safer care decisions.

 Traditional Patient Portal Approach